 “Gatlantis!
-It is your nature to be silent,” Sabella says unpleasantly, “but what would you say you are doing to support the Great Emperor?”
+It is your nature to be silent,” Sabera says unpleasantly, “but what would you say you are doing to support the Great Emperor?”

 Gatlantis merely bows and leaves the room.

-The Great Emperor stops Sabella with a hand on her shoulder (or waist).
+The Great Emperor stops Sabera with a hand on her shoulder (or waist).